ebiwonjumit/othello/README.md

 ---

-For questions, email me at ali.abbasi@vanderbilt.edu or visit the office hours on Mondays and Wednesdays from 10:30 to 12:00
+For questions, email me at ali.abbasi@vanderbilt.edu or visit the office hours on Mondays and Wednesdays from 10:30 to 12:00, FGH 373

 [1]: /player.py